Shin Ji-min: 2017–2020: Solo activities, bullying allegations and retirement from industry

 In October 2017, Jimin released the single "Hallelujah", a Latin-pop influenced dance track, a collaboration with magazine W Korea.

 Jimin sung the OST for tvN's A Korean Odyssey together with Seo Yu-na, the song is called "If You Were Me" and it was released on January 28, 2018.

 On July 3, 2020, former AOA member Kwon Mina alleged in an Instagram post that Jimin had bullied her for a decade, which led to Kwon's withdrawal from the group in May 2019.
 She posted a photo of her scarred wrist and claimed to have attempted suicide as a result of the bullying.
 Jimin reportedly responded to the accusations by posting the word "fiction" to her Instagram Stories before deleting it shortly after.
 Kwon criticized the post, stating, "Fiction?
 It's too scary to say it's fiction."
 The allegations led to Jimin's departure from the group and the halt of all her activities in the entertainment industry.

 On January 13, 2022, FNC Entertainment announced that Jimin's contract with the company has expired.

 2022–present: Return to the industry

 After a two-year hiatus from the entertainment industry, it was announced on July 14, 2022, that Jimin had signed an exclusive contract with Alo Malo Entertainment, and will be making her return to the entertainment industry.
 In August 2022, Jimin joined the cast of JTBC's The Second World, a survival show for girl-group rappers.

-In February 2023, Jimin released her extended play Boxes alongside its lead single "Symphathy".
+In February 2023, Jimin released her extended play Boxes alongside its lead single "Sympathy".
 In August 18, Jimin contract with Alo Malo Humane Entertainment expired.
 On December 11, Jimin released single "Twinkle Little Star" through various online music sites.

 In April 13, 2024, Jimin released her music video for "Walking Talking", it comes with the message, "Travelogue of homebody (INFP) from the corner of her room, About my daily life that's lovely enough".